labordynamicsinstitute/ldilab-manual/34-openicpsr-preparing.md

 Use this template if the paper is in [`RR`] :

 ```
 Revisions requested.
-Details in the full report, which you will receive via ScholarOne
+Details in the full report, which the manuscript's corresponding author will receive via ScholarOne
 or from the editor in charge of the paper.

 > [NOTE] Replication packages may be published as soon as all requested changes to the deposit have been made.
 Please process any requested changes as soon as possible.